Anisosticta novemdecimpunctata

-Anisosticta novemdecimpunctata is a species of beetle in family Coccinellidae.
+Anisosticta novemdecimpunctata, known as the water ladybird, is a species of beetle in family Coccinellidae.
 It is found in the Palearctic.

 Description

 The beetles are between 3 and 4 mm in length, with elongated bodies that are comparatively weakly curved.
 They have yellow, orange, to reddish to pink-colored elytra that display 19 black spots.
 On the beige to yellow scutum are also six black patches that can be connected to each other through ridges.
 The variability is lower than in other species.
 Patches are seldom connected or absent.
 The legs are yellow, and the feet and claws are somewhat slightly darker.
 The elytra are spotted and finely-grained in between.
 The claws are untoothed.